What to Do if you Lose your Passport, and How to Replace It

 While losing your passport is a serious issue, it doesn't happen nearly as often as you may think.

 Around 300,000 passports are reported as lost or stolen every year.
-This sounds like a lot, but compared to the 109 million US passports that are out there, it's not that many at all.
+This sounds like a lot, but compared to the 109 million United States passports that are out there, it's not that many at all.

-This should make you rest at least a little bit easier, knowing that the likelihood of getting your passport stolen or lost is relatively low.
+This should make you rest at least a little bit easier, knowing that the likelihood of getting your passport lost or stolen is relatively low.

 How Can Your Passport Get Stolen?